 There are reasons to stay positive and bucked up and committed to this.

-Don't get all weak need, George.
+Don't get all weak-kneed, George.

-And I'll tell you the dirty little secret here is that whatever Bush's numbers on Iraq are, the Democrats' numbers are worse.
+And I'll tell you, the dirty little secret here is that whatever Bush's numbers on Iraq are, the Democrats' numbers are worse.

 The Democrat numbers are lower.